English Grammar Tenses!

 This tense is used to describe an action in progress at some future moment.

-This tense is made by using “shall be” “will be” followed by the “ing” form of the verb.
+This tense is made by using “shall be” and “will be” followed by the “ing” form of the verb.

 Example: